TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many methods of customizing the TOM Toolkit involve inheriting/extending
 existing functionality.
-This time will be no different: we’ll crate a
+This time will be no different: you'll crate a
 new observation module that inherits the existing functionality from
 ``tom_observations.facilities.ocs.OCSFacility``.

 First, create a python file somewhere in your project to house your new
 module.
-For example it could live next to your ``settings.py``, or if
+For example, it could live next to your ``settings.py``, or if
 you’ve started a new app, it could live there.
 It doesn’t really matter,
 as long as it’s located somewhere in your project: